benguz/thelatepass.org/pages/doorstops/extension.md

 Write down the conversation.
 Share your frustration with friends.
 If this is about graduating, or about college admissions, this is the type of stuff you can talk to your principal about or write in your additional information section.
 Maybe it can even be an essay.

 If you're feeling malicious... one option: If your state is a [one-party consent state](https://en.wikipedia.org/wiki/Telephone_call_recording_laws#One-party_consent_states), you may be able to record your conversation with your teacher.
 IT IS STILL UNETHICAL TO SHARE.
 Do this **only if you're worried about being harrassed**.
 Now, you'll have something you can show to another adult in a conversation about why your grade is low, why you're cutting that class (because you don't feel safe in it).

+## What else can I extend?

+You don't have to take exams at the scheduled time. [examples] It really, really doesn't hurt to ask.